canonical/pipewire-snap/README.md

 The user daemons have their sockets at $XDG_RUNTIME_DIR (usually /run/user/UID/snap.pipewire, being UID the user ID), while the system daemons have them at $SNAP_COMMON (/var/snap/pipewire/common).
-Since these paths aren’t accessible from other snaps, it is a must to do soft links at the corresponding paths, at least for the PULSE socket.
+Since these paths aren’t the default ones, it is mandatory to set the PULSE_SERVER environment variable pointing to the corresponding

-So, to use the user daemon, just run

-    ln -s /var/run/UID/snap.pipewire/pulse /var/run/UID/

-and for the system daemon, run

-    sudo ln -s /var/snap/pipewire/common/pulse /var/run/
+folder: either /run/user/UID for user daemon, or /var/snap/pipewire/common for the system-wide daemon.

-Now, it is paramount to set the PULSE_SERVER environment variable pointing to the corresponding folder: either /var/run/UID for user daemon, or /var/run for the system-wide daemon.
+As to have access to the pipewire socket, it not only requires connecting the pipewire interface, but also setting the PIPEWIRE_RUNTIME_DIR pointing to either /run/user/UID for user daemon, or to /var/snap/pipewire/common for the system-wide daemon.

-Of course, do only one soft link!!!
+Thanks to the magic of socket activation, only the right daemon will be launched.

+## Known bugs

+For some reason, the first access to the pipewire socket fails with a

+    stream node 32 error: no target node available remote error: id=2 seq:7 res:-2 (No such file or directory): no target node available

+error.
+But the next accesses will work fine.
+I think that it's due to the wireplumber daemon not being loaded fast enough.

+## Testing it

+To do a quick test from the Core command line, just copy a sound file to `/root/snap/pipewire/common` and run:

+    sudo PIPEWIRE_RUNTIME_DIR=/var/snap/pipewire/common snap run pipewire.pw-play /root/snap/pipewire/common/AUDIO-FILE

+The first time an error will be shown (check `Known bugs` section), but the next times it must work as expected.